kubernetes/dashboard/docs/developer/getting-started.md

 * Set `K8S_DASHBOARD_BIND_ADDRESS` environment variable as `"0.0.0.0"` before using `aio/develop/run-npm-on-container.sh`.
 * Run like `npm run [command] --kubernetes-dashboard:bind_address="0.0.0.0"`, when you run dashboard from inside the container.

+### Change port number for dashboard

+As default, development container uses `8080` port to expose dashboard.
+If you need to change the port number, set `K8S_DASHBOARD_PORT` environment variable before using `aio/develop/run-npm-on-container.sh`.
+The variable would be passed to `--port` option for docker and `npm run start` command inside container, then container exports the port and dashboard starts at the port.

 ### To run dashboard using Docker at ease

 1. Run `aio/develop/run-npm-on-container.sh`.